SergeyStaroletov/TestingDVBT2/README.md

 Original player code forked from <a href="https://github.com/KDE/kaffeine">Kaffeine KDE project</a>

+Integrates:
+- Qt plot widget (<a href="https://gitlab.com/DerManu/QCustomPlot">QCustomPlot</a>) by Emanuel Eichhammer,
-Integrates Qt plot widget, GIS map from the Mission Planner project, and RTL-SDR using CMake See <a href = "src/dvbtest">src/dvbtest</a>
+- GIS map from the Mission Planner project (QT sources),
+- and RTL-SDR (included into src tree for a static linking, experimental as I want understand it) All libs are collected here and now can be built together using CMake.
+All my sources are here: <a href = "src/dvbtest">src/dvbtest</a>.

+License: GPL.

 It uses Kaffeine classes to work with signal level, transponders and a DVB card (tested only with Astrometa/Sony).

-It can constantly show signal strench/quality, scan spectrum, draw a map with points and visualize constellations in OpenGL.
+It can constantly show signal strench/quality, scan spectrum, draw a map with points and visualize constellations using OpenGL.

 !!Currently source state works only in a demo mode!!

 Presented at TELFOR 2021.
 The paper on IEEE is <a href = "https://ieeexplore.ieee.org/document/9653329">here</a>.

-Please wait for updates.
+Please wait for updates till feb 2022...

-For plotting, it uses QCustomPlot, a modern plotting widget for Qt by Emanuel Eichhammer.

 <img src = "dvb_card.jpg" width = "50%" />
 <img src = "dvb0.png" width = "50%" />